 After all this, they will go outside so I can start.
-My day is very busy so I get started.
+My day at the pet boarding kennel is very busy from the moment I get started.
 When all my dogs are out, I then go over to the office to check the “Boarding Dogs Books”, to see what dogs will be arriving today.
 Then I decide which kennel block to put them in.
 I also check which dogs are going out today, either exports or boarders who are going home.
 Then I have to check the export book to see how many exports will be arriving and the times of the exports going out.

 Next I have to hunt around for our vets book.
 Our vets at Runnymeade Hill Veterinary Surgery in Egham come every day.
 So I need to know where the animals are and in which block.
 It saves a lot of time.
 I have to keep a record of all dogs in Boarding & Export which see the vet, including, the date, name, in and out dates, reason for seeing the vet, medication (if any), and what medication will come the next day.
 I also keep a record of our three boarding/export blocks.
 Dogs can then be found easier when they are either to be returned to their owners or when they have to be boxed up for flying, this means when they need to be found, we don’t have to go around looking for them.
 From these records, I also know how many spare spaces there are.